Main course

 Fry the meat on medium until lightly browned.
 Push the meat off to one side of the pan.

-Put the onion in the free pan space and cook until softened.
+Add the onion to the free pan space and cook until softened.
 Add the garlic and cook for one minute longer.
 Add the beans/peas and cooked for a minute or so.
 Add the paprika and cook a little longer to release the aroma.

 Add the passata, stir through and warm to simmering.
 Do the same with the saffron-infused stock.
 Check seasoning.